 While the discussion focuses on Holiday’s new book Conspiracy, documenting the billionaire Peter Thiel’s long-run campaign to take down the sensationalist publication Gawker, there’s a brief exchange on the anonymous 26-year old who first approached Thiel about the idea.

-It centres on a 26-year old that approached Thiel out of the blue about a long-run strategy on how he could take the publication down.
-The youngster’s daring approach – to basically pitch to a billionaire and co-backer of Facebook – kick-starts a brief exchange on how young people should approach prospective employers, especially when you’re low on skills and experience:
+The youngster’s daring approach – basically pitching to a billionaire co-backer of Facebook – opens up a wider discussion on how young people should approach prospective employers, especially when you’re low on skills and experience.